sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

     help
 ```

 Having help automatically generated is fantastic!
-It is also really helpful that it adds the commands
+Its also really helpful that it adds the comment
 to the command so that each command is self-documenting.
 If you run the `first` command you'll notice
 it also has a feature where it prints out the commands being ran so the user knows exactly what is
 happening: